 * Farmers may shift toward cheaper, easier-to-grow soy

-* Diving Chicago futures prices another reason not to plant
+* Diving Chicago futures prices another reason not to plant corn

 * China open for Argentine corn, but will there be supply?